 Publication Now Available in Paperback:

 Why Look at Plants?
-By Giovannoe Aloi (and including a chapter I wrote about pirate radio, art and plants) is now available in paperback, there is a special price of $25(us/euro) until the end of October only.
-It will return to $65 in November.
+By Giovannoe Aloi (and including a chapter I wrote about pirate radio, art and plants) is now available in paperback,

 You can order it here: